9 kitchen design trends for 2019 you need to know about

 Bespoke Pantries and Larders

-‘When redesigning your kitchen, a bespoke larder is still one of the biggest trends this year and next,’ reveal Naked Kitchens.
+‘When redesigning your kitchen with the latest kitchen design, a bespoke larder is still one of the biggest trends this year and next,’ reveal Naked Kitchens.
 ‘A must-have in the modern kitchen, with storage at the right temperature and ingredients easily accessible, a well-designed bespoke larder is also a thing of great beauty.’

 ‘The kitchen island is synonymous with a luxurious and sociable kitchen,’ says Mike at B&Q. Not only a great place to perch, dependent on its design it can be used for extra storage, and adding bar stools can provide a casual dining area.